zumbiepig/sh1mmer-1/README.md

 We can no longer provide raw RMA shims due to legal reasons. [**More information here**](https://discord.gg/egWXwEDWKP).

-ambassador, brask, brya, clapper, coral, corsola, dedede, enguarde, glimmer, grunt, hana, hatch, jacuzzi, kefka, kukui, lulu, nami, octopus, orco, pyro, reks, sentry, stout, strongbad, tidus, ultima, volteer, zork
+ambassador, brask, brya, clapper, coral, corsola, dedede, enguarde, glimmer, grunt, hana, hatch, jacuzzi, kefka, kukui, lulu, nami, nissa, octopus, orco, pyro, reks, sentry, stout, strongbad, tidus, ultima, volteer, zork

 If it's not, good luck.
 You'll have to try and call up your OEM and demand the files from them, which they are most unlikely to give to you.